JorgeVladGarcia/Education_data/README.md

 # Education_data
-Harmonization of data on educational data as well as cognitive and non cognitive skills.
+Harmonization of educational data as well as cognitive and non cognitive skills.
+Based on surveys conducted in Bolivia.